sam-913/Adv-Excel-Go-to/README.md

-Here's a GitHub-friendly README for your Excel formulas list:

----

 # Advanced Excel Formulas Guide 🧮

 This repository contains a comprehensive guide to advanced Excel formulas, designed to enhance productivity and elevate your Excel skills.
 Whether you're a data analyst, accountant, or Excel enthusiast, this resource will help you unlock the full potential of Excel.